BarendBester/Covid19-Data-Analysis/README.md

-# The effect of Covid globally on the Population
+# The effect of Covid-19 globally on the Population
 ## Covid Data Analysis
 ### This project analyses data from covid infections, vaccinations, and deaths
 - Which had the highest infection percentage?